 5. If you are on a diet and yet find yourself heading for the refrigerator and shelves too often, get rid of all the cakes, ice cream, cookies, etc. in there.
 Don’t put yourself in places of temptation!

-6. If your brain is screaming out loud for that chocolate cake or gelato ice-cream from your favourite shop after a meal, tell yourself that your body doesn't need another 500 calories.
+6. If your brain is screaming out loud for that chocolate cake or gelato ice-cream from your favorite shop after a meal, tell yourself that your body doesn’t need another 500 calories.
 Develop a respect for your body.
-But if you must eat it, consider savouring very slowly just a tiny portion of the cake or a tablespoon of the ice-cream, this will satiate your raging sweet tooth.
+But if you must eat it, consider savoring very slowly just a tiny portion of the cake or a tablespoon of the ice-cream, this will satiate your raging sweet tooth.